 The Lark Ascending - Ralph Vaughn Williams

 ACTIVITIES Planting seeds - cress and mustard.
 For making sandwiches in a later session.
 Planting tomato plants - or similar.
 Having produce to taste is a great reward for your efforts.
 Pressing flowers.
 An alternative to layering and pressurising flowers (the traditional method) is to bang flowers between blotting paper on the floor with a rolling pin.
 The colour discharges and remains on the paper, making instant prints.
 Arranging flowers.
 Bring a few bunches of flowers and a couple of vases and have members arrange the flowers as they wish.
+Or use oasis to make a more complex floral arrangement.
 A nice mindfulness activity to use with the 'Greensleeves' classical music track is to hand each member a flower to look closely at and observe in fine detail - look, colour, texture, smell, memories it brings to mind etc. (Caution.
 Just be aware that some clients with more advanced dementia may have hyperorality as a symptom and be at risk of putting flowers into their mouths.
 If there is any concern regarding this maybe don't use this activity.)
 Painting flowers.
 As an alternative to flower arranging, ask members if any of them would prefer to have a go at painting the flowers.
 Display products with pride.
 Smells box.
 In the 'Resources' page, there is a link to a reminiscence smells box which provides a great activity.
 Fresh herbs and fruit smell and taste session.
 Try: - Tomatoes with basil and chives - Cucumber with dill and vinegar - Strawberries with mint and sugar - Apples with honey and yoghurt.
 Maybe with a glass of Dandelion and Burdock pop as a refreshment and another reminiscence opportunity.
 (Cautions.
 Be aware of any allergies.
 And any swallow concerns.)